Thursday, 3 October 2024

 Then there is Benjamin Netanyahu, who is facing a criminal trial for corruption if he has to resign, and is therefore trying to prolong his existence as the figurehead of the state of Israel as long as possible, now with a new war front in Lebanon.
 You’d expect Israel to remember what was done to the Jews during the Holocaust and not commit genocide itself.
 It isn’t for nothing that an international arrest warrant is to be issued against Netanyahu and his Minister of Defense Gallant.
 But they and their ultra-right-wing allies Ben-Gvir and Smotrich have conveniently forgotten the horrors of the Holocaust.
 That is, unless they are criticised, when they suddenly assume the victim role.

-Let's face it: the colonist scum supported by Ben-Gvir on the occupied West Bank are no better than the brownshirts of Nazi Germany.
-The tactics are the same: intimidation, murder and arson.
+A Palestinian farmer on the occupied West Bank, whose olive trees are cut down and whose house is torched by the colonist scum supported by Smotrich and Ben-Gvir, will feel the same as a Jewish shopkeeper, whose windows were smashed and whose merchandise was destroyed in 1938.
 Kristallnacht seems to be repeated on the West Bank, only the descendants of the victims of 1938 have now become perpetrators themselves.
 I am sure some people will object to my saying this, but I will do so anyway: as a human being and as an author, I have a duty to speak out and I see no difference between one gang of criminals and another.

 Under Netanyahu, Israel has become a rogue state that is constantly at odds with the international legal order and the United Nations.
 In Israel itself there is enough protest against this man, who only stays in the saddle by stoking the fires of war.
 He has the blood on his hands of tens of thousands of men, women and children, ‘collateral damage’ in the extermination of Palestinian rebels.
 Israel uses criteria for the number of innocents that may be slaughtered when killing one suspected terrorist.
 Is it 50 to 1, or 100 to 1?
 I forgot.
 When four Israeli hostages were liberated some time ago, hundreds of innocent Gazans were slaughtered.
 Palestinian lives matter, to coin a well-known phrase.
 Any self-reflection on this is lacking.